CharlesGust/sea-b26-foundations/roster/Charles Gust/readme.md

 Although you could explore the links above, in a nutshell, I'm a former professional software developer looking to acquaint myself with developments over the last 15-20 years.
 I have a lot of C programming experience, and some C++ and Java programming experience.

+My goal is to be working in this field before the end of the year.